pierreyoda/newstackwhodis/src/routes/blog/cracking-the-advent-of-code-2021/index.svelte.md

 }
 ```

-We parametize over the input data's type since it will change the type of the computing function and, if any, of the function pre-processing the inputs.
+We parametrize over the input data's type since it will change the type of the computing function and, if any, of the function pre-processing the inputs.

 Finally, here is how we define a solving function: